implse/Data_Structure_Python/README.md

 |Insert                      |O(log n) |
 |Delete                      |O(log n) |

-Worst case scenarios :

-If the Tree become unbalanced then the operations running times can be reduced to O(n).
+If the Tree become unbalanced then the operations running times can be reduced to O(n).(worst case)

 ### Binary Search Tree Traversals